hzi-braunschweig/influenzahub.net/README.md

 - Enter Github credentials and authorize Zenodo to access repositories.
 - Once in the account, click on the dropdown menu next to the account name on the top-right and select 'GitHub'.
 - Make sure the repo you want to make citeable is public and flip the switch to make it a Zenodo-enabled repo.
 This means you allow Zenodo to create a DOI for this repo.
+- This is a good time to ensure your repo includes an appropriate license so that others know your sharing conditions.
 - On Github, create a release for the repo with a tag version, target branch, release title and release description.
 - After publishing the release, go back to Zenodo and hit "Sync" so that it processes the latest changes.
 - The repo is now enabled and Zenodo has generated a badge for it.
 Clicking the badge opens a modal with code in different programming languages for embedding into your project.